How to set big goals: lessons from an Olympic athlete

 Are you currently setting goals for the year ahead?

 For many of us, January equals goal-setting time, for our personal life, in our professional career and for the organisation or team we lead.
 But unfortunately, many of those goals never get achieved.
 It’s estimated that less than 10% of resolutions have been kept by year’s end and 25% will have failed already.

-We know that goal setting is important, but even with the best of intentions, even individuals with usually high levels of focus and productivity can be distracted or demotivated away from achieving their ambitious goals.
+We know that goal setting is important, but even with the best of intentions, individuals can be distracted or demotivated away from achieving their ambitious goals.

 So, what’s the secret to setting goals and meeting them?

 Mark is an Olympic silver medal winner in the 1996 4 x 400m relay, and one of Lane4’s Client Directors.
 And, as if you needed any more convincing of Mark’s expertise in achieving visionary goals, he is also one of the few athletes ever to beat US Olympian Michael Johnson over 400m.
 So, you’re in good hands to get the best advice for achieving your goals in 2019!